phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 Contrary to normal dependencies, we don't need to modify the `Cargo.toml`.
 The reason is that the `alloc` crate ships with the Rust compiler as part of the standard library, so we just need to enable it.
 This is what this `extern crate` statement does.
 (Historically, all dependencies needed an `extern crate` statement, which is now optional).

 The reason that the `alloc` crate is disabled by default in `#[no_std]` crates is that it has additional requirements.
-We can see these requirements by trying to compile our project.
-We see that the following errors occur:
+We can see these requirements as errors when we try to compile our project now:

 ```
 error: no global memory allocator found but one is required; link to std or add